tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 It's helpful to have some frameworks to help us think through the kinds of things we're trying to see in the first place.

-[This framework from ethnography](http://www.acrwebsite.org/volumes/v31/acr_vol31_203.pdf){% include tufte-mn.html id="ethnography" content="The full paper is worth checking out: <em>Laurel Anderson and Paul Rothstein (2004) ,"Creativity and Innovation: Consumer Research and Scenario Building"</em> although in this context doesn't give much else of use to understand organizational culture." %} is a simple and memorable framework that shows how you can think about the ways culture can manifest and reinforce itself (the four A's):
+[This framework from ethnography](http://www.acrwebsite.org/volumes/v31/acr_vol31_203.pdf){% include tufte-mn.html id="ethnography" content="The full paper is worth checking out: <em>Laurel Anderson and Paul Rothstein (2004) ,'Creativity and Innovation: Consumer Research and Scenario Building'</em> although in this context doesn't give much else of use to understand organizational culture." %} is a simple and memorable framework that shows how you can think about the ways culture can manifest and reinforce itself (the four A's):

 ![](/images/4a.png)